-According to the US Department of Justice, 90 percent of all medical malpractice lawsuits involve wrongful death or permanent disability that occurred as a direct result of negligence.
-Often, these deaths are caused by errors in medication administration or prescription.
-According to the CDC, prescription drug deaths are the second most common cause of wrongful death.
+According to the U.S. Department of Justice, 90% of all medical malpractice lawsuits involve wrongful death or permanent disability that occurred as a direct result of negligence.
+Often, these deaths involve medication errors including administration and prescription mistakes.
+According to the Centers for Disease Control and Prevention (CDC), prescription drug deaths are the second most common cause of wrongful death.

-On the highway, wrongful death reaches up to 40,000 victims across the country.
+On the highway, negligent death reaches up to 40,000 victims across the country.
 More people die in accidents, automobile or otherwise, than any other cause in the nation.
-In California alone, up to 5,000 wrongful deaths occur annually due to auto accidents, of which almost 300 involved large truck and 18-wheeler cargo vehicles.
+In California alone, up to 5,000 wrongful deaths occur annually due to auto accidents, of which almost 300 involved large trucks and 18-wheeler cargo vehicles.

 Slip and fall accidents are also a major cause of fatalities in the United States.
 Around 25,000 deaths occur annually due to these kinds of accidents.

-If wrongful death has occurred, the state of California requires you to file a wrongful death claim within two years of the date of death.
+The state of California requires survivors to file a wrongful death claim within two years of the date of death.
+As time passes, memories and evidence fade.
+A timely filing can make a difference in your ability to recover fair and full compensation for your losses.
 Don’t wait to contact a personal injury attorney in San Bernardino to assist you through the often difficult process of filing a claim and receiving the compensation you deserve for your loss.

 At Estey & Bomberger, our attorneys offer compassionate guidance throughout your time of need.
 Your rights are our top priority, and we’re here to ensure they are honored.
 We won’t settle in the case of an insurance adjuster attempting to avoid responsibility for your loved one’s fatality.
 We have handled thousands of personal injury cases, including wrongful death, and have obtained millions of dollars in compensation for our clients.

-Many victims struggle financially after a wrongful death incident, which is why we work on contingency.
-That means we won’t take a cent of your money until the claim is won and you receive your settlement.
+Many victims struggle financially after a death incident, which is why we work on contingency.
+We won’t take a cent of your money until we win a claim and you receive your settlement.
 We believe in the best legal representation for everyone.

-Contact us at Estey & Bomberger to learn more about how we can help, or call us today to speak to a legal representative.
+Contact us at Estey & Bomberger in San Bernardino to learn more about how we can help, or call us today to speak to a legal representative.
+(909) 882-2016